 Holi is a festival of colors, brings a lot of happiness, joy and makes everyone’s life more colorful.
 People enjoy the festival of holi every year in the Varanasi city to have great joy.
 Holi is the indication of advent of spring season where everyone flooding out on the street to rejoice together the great occasion without having a little bit tension of their economical status.

 The main day of the holi is celebrated in many regions by a number of names called as Dhuli (Sanskrit name), Dhulandi, Dhulendi and Dhulheti.
 People make a heap of the wood and burn that heap indicating the burning Holika (Holika Dahan) with the Prahlad.
 Devotees make a prayer at that place and hug each other to offer respect and enjoy festival.
 People then apply the ash on their forehead.
 Next morning to the Holika Dahan, people enjoy holi by applying the colors to each other.
 People go to everyone’s home to meet them and distribute sweets which indicate that there is no confliction among them at the great occasion of the holi.
 Holi is rejoiced at the closing stages of the winter season at the full moon day of Phalguna means February/March.
 Holi lovers enjoy holi in many ways, they through balloon (filled with colors) to each other; some of them apply the color directly to them and someone uses pichkari to through the liquid color.

-Holi 2014 would be celebrated at Monday on 17th March 2014 with the great joy in India.
-The coming year holi will bring a lot of happiness, joy and new expects in everyone’s life.
+Holi 2015 would be celebrated at Friday on 6th of March with the great joy and enthusiasm in India.
+The coming year Holi will bring a lot of happiness, joy and new expectations in everyone’s life.